-- Inference of @Nullable: If your code uses the standard CLIMB-to-top default (Section 27.5.3) or the NonNull default, then use the AnnotateNullable tool of the Daikon invariant detector. - Inference of @NonNull: If your code uses the Nullable default, use one of these tools: - Julia analyzer, - Nit: Nullability Inference Tool, - Non-null checker and inferencer of the JastAdd Extensible Compiler.
+- Inference of @Nullable: If your code uses the standard CLIMB-to-top default (Section 29.5.3) or the NonNull default, then use the AnnotateNullable tool of the Daikon invariant detector. - Inference of @NonNull: If your code uses the Nullable default (this is unusual), use one of these tools: - Nit: Nullability Inference Tool, - Non-null checker and inferencer of the JastAdd Extensible Compiler.